South Korea's Kakao drops plan to sell stake in taxi-hailing unit

-SEOUL : South Korean tech conglomerate Kakao Corp said on Thursday it is no longer exploring plans to sell about 10 per cent of unit Kakao Mobility after objections from unionised employees and other stakeholders.
+SEOUL: South Korean tech conglomerate Kakao Corp said on Thursday (Aug 18) it is no longer exploring plans to sell about 10 per cent of unit Kakao Mobility after objections from unionised employees and other stakeholders.

 Kakao holds a 57.6 per cent stake in Kakao Mobility, whose app Kakao T offers South Korea's most popular taxi-hailing service with 31 million registered users.